Skip to Content

 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–

-Mulch is basically a layer of material (often organic, but not always) placed on top of garden plants and the soil to offer protection from the harsh cold and wind, to help keep moisture in the ground, and to help keep weeds down.
+Mulch is a layer of material, either organic or synthetic, placed on top of garden plants and the soil to offer protection from the harsh cold and wind, to help keep moisture in the ground, and to help keep weeds down.

 With tomatoes in particular, mulch can also help prevent disease by keeping the soil from splashing back up on the plants.